The Gymnosperm Database

 Ethnobotany

 Although it is a small tree, vast tracts of it are currently being logged in Canada, primarily for pulp but also for timber (for example, the chopsticks provided at fast-food restaurants in the Far East are often P. mariana).
-Once (as of 2017) it has served as the U.S. Capitol Christmas tree.
+In 1974, a New Hampshire tree was selected for display as the U.S. Capitol Christmas tree.

 Observations